stfc/ansible-jupyter/README.md

 The primary disadvantage of this, is both remembering to renew the certificate annually and the associated downtime compared to the automatic Lets Encrypt method.

 A Kubernetes secret is used, instructions can be found [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/administrator/security.html#specify-certificate-through-secret-resource)

+### Using LDAP Sign In (`config-ldap.yaml.template`)

+For short-term deployments, where a list of authorized users is suitable, simply use the native authenticator (see `config.yaml.template`).

+Instructions for setup:

+- The LDAP authenticator uses a server, such as a FreeIPA server, for authentication
+- Copy config-ldap.yaml.template to config.yaml and populate the file with the details described below
+- Enter your LDAP server address in `<server address>`
+- Enter the user search base in `<search base>`
+  * For FreeIPA, the form of this is based on the initial domain that IPA was configured with
+  * For example, a domain of stfc.ac.uk would require `user_search_base: "cn=users,cn=accounts,dc=stfc,dc=ac,dc=uk"`
+- Enter any admin users
+  * Further admins can be promoted by editing users on JupyterHub

+Notes:

+- Users cannot login to JupyterHub without an account on the LDAP server
+- Users must be managed on both JupyterHub and the LDAP server separately.
+For example:
+  * Creating an account on the LDAP server does not create a JupyterHub account, and vice versa (`open_signup` and `allowed_users` are therefore invalid options)
+  * Similarly, deleting users on the LDAP server does not delete JupyterHub users, and vice versa
+  * Admin privileges on the LDAP server are unrelated to JupyterHub admin privileges
+- Secondary LDAP servers are not currently supported

 ## Deploying Jupyter hub
 ### Variables (`/playbooks/deploy_jhub.yml`)